Right now, you’re most likely looking at a mobile device. Can I ask — how long have you been looking at your device?

 It was an awkward start to my adventure, but, to be completely honest, I wouldn’t want it any other way.

-There’s more to this story and other sidetracks we can go on, but I’m going to wrap things up because it’s probably time about time you give yourself a wipe and pull up your own pants.
+There’s more to this story and other sidetracks we can go on, but I’m going to wrap things up because it’s probably time you give yourself a wipe and pull up your own pants.

 However, before you go, I want to leave you with something to think about.